Underground fires are not uncommon. In fact, they are a phenomenon that occurs across the globe, from the United States to Germany to China.

 The most common underground fires are coal seam fires, where large amounts of coal are buried underground.
 The huge fuel supply combined with an endless supply of oxygen and the enormous cost of extinguishing them means these fires can last for years, decades, and even centuries.

 Fires can also occur in large natural gas fields.
-Because of the toxic nature of natural gas to humans, it is not uncommon for natural gas fields to be intentionally set on fire in order to burn out the fuel supply.
+Because of the toxic nature of natural gas to humans, it is not uncommon for natural gas fields to be intentionally set on fire in an attempt to burn out the fuel supply.

 Unlike coal, however, it is nearly impossible to know how much natural gas is actually trapped beneath the Earth’s surface.
-So burning it off is always a gamble.
-That’s what happened with the decades-long fire at the Darvaza crater in Turkmenistan.
+So burning it all off is always a gamble, as is the case with the decades-long fire at the Darvaza crater in Turkmenistan.

 The Gates of Hell is the Darvaza Crater, located in the Karakum Desert of Turkmenistan.